-This Seared Salmon Sandwich is made with seared pink salmon and a quick Dijon yogurt sauce, and is ready in 15 minutes!
+This seared salmon sandwich is made with seared pink salmon and a quick Dijon yogurt sauce, and is ready in 15 minutes!

 You've got protein, carbs, a sauce, and you can even pack them full of veggies.
 What's not to love?!

-I like them best when I go out for lunch, order, pay, and then– all within a few minutes– I am handed a deli-fresh plate of sandwich deliciousness.
+I like them best when I go out for lunch, order, pay, and then, all within a few minutes, I am handed a deli-fresh plate of sandwich deliciousness.

 Recently, though, the hubs and I have been attempting to kind of, sort of, mostly.... stick to a budget.
 A budget that says.
 "You should eat at home more often."

-These Easy Salmon Sandwiches are FAST, simple to prepare, and smothered in a homemade yogurt sauce.
+These easy salmon sandwiches are FAST, simple to prepare, and smothered in a homemade yogurt sauce.

-Why Use Pink Salmon?
+What is Pink Salmon?

 Salmon Sandwich with Dijon Sauce

-- 1 TB olive oil
+- 1 tablespoon olive oil

 - 2 pink salmon fillets (~4 oz each)

-- 1 tsp salt
+- pinch sea salt

 - 4 slices bread (use gluten-free bread if needed)